tfwio/gen.snd.vst/README.md

-> OBSOLETE — ALL LIBRARIES ARE NOW COMBINED INTO https://github.com/tfwio/modest-smf-vstnet
+> OBSOLETE — all USEFUL/RELATED sources are under one hood now https://github.com/tfwio/modest-smf-vstnet

 ----